Miller–Rabin primality test: Choices of bases

-Thankfully, no composite number is a strong pseudoprime to all bases at the same time (contrary to the Fermat primality test for which Fermat pseudoprimes to all bases exist: the Carmichael numbers).
+No composite number is a strong pseudoprime to all bases at the same time (contrary to the Fermat primality test for which Fermat pseudoprimes to all bases exist: the Carmichael numbers).
 However no simple way of finding a witness is known.
 A naïve solution is to try all possible bases, which yields an inefficient deterministic algorithm.
 The Miller test is a more efficient variant of this (see section Miller test below).

 Another solution is to pick a base at random.
 This yields a fast probabilistic test.
 When n is composite, most bases are witnesses, so the test will detect n as composite with a reasonably high probability (see section Accuracy below).
 We can quickly reduce the probability of a false positive to an arbitrarily small rate, by combining the outcome of as many independently chosen bases as necessary to achieve the said rate.
 This is the Miller–Rabin test.
-The number of bases to try does not depend on n.
 There seems to be diminishing returns in trying many bases, because if n is a pseudoprime to some base, then it seems more likely to be a pseudoprime to another base.

 Note that a^{d} ≡ 1 (mod n) holds trivially for a ≡ 1 (mod n), because the congruence relation is compatible with exponentiation.
 And a^{d} = a2^{0}d ≡ −1 (mod n) holds trivially for a ≡ −1 (mod n) since d is odd, for the same reason.
 That is why random a are usually chosen in the interval 1 < a < n − 1.